Charlvazquez/web-sockets-with-python/README.md

 # web-sockets-with-python
-chat with websockets created in python
+chat Gui with websockets created in python